 Climate change is starting to affect businesses worldwide.
 Enterprises are struggling with the effects of natural disasters and expensive investments brought on by stricter environmental regulations.
 These effects are already being felt and discussed.
 The issue of how we talk about the environment has been neglected, though.

-When discussing climate change, we often hear about alarming reports of excessive plastic pollution, which will weigh more than all fish in the ocean by 2050.
-We also hear about how cities like New York and London will be flooded.
+When discussing climate change, we often hear about alarming reports of excessive plastic pollution.
+It will weigh more than all fish in the ocean by 2050.
+We also hear about how cities like New York and London will flood.

-While these claims are grounded in scientific fact, for many people, these threats are too distant and therefore do not mobilize people to take action.
-This is also true when we hear about damage in places that are located on the other side of the globe—it feels like the problem doesn’t concern us.
+While these claims are grounded in scientific fact, for many people, these threats are too distant.
+They therefore do not mobilize people to take action.
+This is also true when we hear about damage in places that are located on the other side of the globe.
+It feels like the problem doesn’t concern us.

 This is, of course, a huge mistake.
-Climate change is already affecting the entire globe, and the effects of potential disasters will be the most tragic for countries that are not prepared for them.
+Climate change is already affecting the entire globe, and the effects of potential disasters will be the most tragic for countries that don’t or can’t prepare for them.

 According to the Notre Dame Global Adaptation Index, the safest places to live in the future will be Scandinavia.
 On the other hand, the most vulnerable are countries within Africa, South and Southeast Asia, Latin America, and the Pacific Islands.

 Therefore, to build eco-consciousness, promote good practices and introduce real changes, actions on various levels are needed:

 - Translation and localization of content on climate change that will be understandable and accessible to various groups, which will strengthen the voice of isolated societies previously ignored in the discourse.

 - Translation of the latest research results and scientific reports in language that will be understandable to the average global citizen.
 This will help to present the gravity of the problem around the world—not just in highly developed countries.